 Trim off the off centimeter or so of the radicchio to expose the leaves, then working very gingerly starting from the center, nudge the leaves apart so they begin to spread apart.
 Continue until the leaves have opened up quite a bit into the semblance of the petals of a burgundy-colored rose.
 (Don’t rush the operation or you may rip the delicate leaves.)

-Serve on a platter, if you like garnished with some raw radicchio leaves for color.
-If you like, you can deglaze the pan with red wine and drizzle the resulting sughetto over the radicchio.
+Serve on a platter, if you like garnished with some raw leaves for color.
+If you like, you can deglaze the pan with red wine and drizzle the resulting sughetto over everything.

 There are two main varieties of radicchio.
 The kind from Chioggia, round with tightly packed leaves a bit like a cabbage, is the kind you want for this dish.
 (The other kind, from Treviso, is long and slender with loose, delicate leaves.
 It is wonderful in salads—superior, to my mind, than the Chioggia variety, but not very suitable for stuffing.
 It is also much harder to find Stateside in any event.)